Do You Believe?

 His house was sold in February, but the police and social services investigation meant that the sale didn’t complete until December.

-By Summer, it was clear that he was afraid of Sharon and the estate agent, in his own time and after work would make excuses to pick him up to take him to the hospital to see his wife.
+By Summer, it was clear that he was afraid of Susan; and the estate agent, in his own time and after work would make excuses to pick him up to take him to the hospital to see his wife.

 Otherwise he wouldn’t have gone.